oasis-tcs/openc2-tc-ops/JADN-and-OpenC2.md

    extensibility

-The JADN core types are five primitive (or scalar) and seven structured (or complex) information types, along with a variety of options to refine the use of these types to model a broad spectrum of information.
+The JADN core types are five primitive (or scalar) and seven compound (or structured) information types, along with a variety of options to refine the use of these types to model a broad spectrum of information.
 JADN models are organized as [Directed Acyclic Graphs